-A security deposit offers a landlord a safety net, ensuring compensation for losses arising from their tenant’s actions.
-Such actions may include things like moving out without clearing the utility bills or causing damage that exceeds normal wear and tear.
+A security deposit offers a landlord a safety net, ensuring compensation for losses arising from their tenant’s actions when renting out a property.
+Such actions may include things like moving out without clearing the utility bills or causing damage that exceeds wear and tear.

-You cannot handle your tenant’s security deposit anyhow you like.
+A landlord cannot handle their tenant’s security deposit any way they’d like.
 There are rules that you must abide by as a landlord.
 The following are answers to commonly asked questions regarding the Virginia security deposit law.

 What is the Maximum Amount a can Landlord Charge a Tenant in Virginia as a Security Deposit?

 Virginia caps how much a landlord can charge as a security deposit.
-The maximum you can charge your tenant shouldn’t exceed the equivalent of 2 months’ rent.
-Therefore, if you charge a monthly rent of $1,000, then the most you can charge as a security deposit is $2,000.
+The maximum a landlord can charge their tenant shouldn’t exceed the equivalent of 2 months’ rent.
+Therefore, if a landlord charges a monthly rent of $1,000, then the most they can charge as a security deposit is $2,000.

 Are Landlords Allowed to Charge Additional Security Deposits?

 Yes!
-You may be able to charge an additional security deposit on top of the rent deposit as long as it isn’t unreasonable.
+A landlord may be able to charge an additional security deposit on top of the rent deposit as long as it isn’t unreasonable.
 A pet deposit is a good example.
 Typically, the deposit ranges from anywhere between $200 and $500.

 However, please note that charging a pet deposit on a disabled tenant is unlawful.
 Disability is a protected class under the Fair Housing Act.
 As such, requiring a disabled tenant to pay a pet deposit for their service animal would be considered discrimination.

-What Deductions Can you Make on Tenants’ Security Deposits in Virginia?
+What Deductions Can a Landlord Make on Tenants’ Security Deposits in Virginia?

 As a Virginia landlord, you have a right to make deductions on a tenant’s security deposit.
 However, not all reasons may qualify.
 The Virginia landlord-tenant act allows landlords to make deductions for only the following reasons: